ibm-cloud-docs/AnalyticsEngine/delete-instance.md

 The underlying cluster is deleted when the service instance is deleted.
 All data and metadata, including all logs, on the cluster will be lost after the cluster is deleted.

-**Note**: {{site.data.keyword.iae_full_notm}} service instances, which were created before June 06 2018 in the Cloud Foundry organization and space, can be deleted only by using the {{site.data.keyword.Bluemix_notm}} user interface, the cf CLI, or the cf REST API.
+**Important**: {{site.data.keyword.iae_full_notm}} service instances, which were created before June 06 2018 in the Cloud Foundry organization and space, can be deleted only by using the {{site.data.keyword.Bluemix_notm}} user interface, the cf CLI, or the cf REST API.

 ## {{site.data.keyword.Bluemix_notm}} user interface